"If you're concerned with Lake Erie and you focus only on the lake, you've missed the boat."

 - We’re protecting and restoring wetland and floodplain habitat in the Maumee and Grand River watersheds – buying land along the Grand River and controlling non-native, invasive plants like common reed in both areas;

 - We established Great Egret Marsh Preserve, which consists of more than 150 acres of marsh and surrounding upland in Ottawa County and offers an opportunity to help educate the community;

 - We’re working with state and federal regulators to track the spread of Asian carp, using a testing procedure pioneered by a Conservancy scientist, and we’re helping to identify the best way to control the fish;

-- We’re financially supporting research that is informing the development of water-use regulations required by the Great Lakes Compact, an interstate agreement designed to safeguard the quality and quantity of fresh water in the Great Lakes; and
+- We informed the development of water-use regulations required by the Great Lakes Compact, an interstate agreement designed to safeguard the quality and quantity of fresh water in the Great Lakes.

 Surf and Turf

 Much of the Conservancy’s work to protect Lake Erie takes place miles away from the lake, and there is good reason for that, explains Bill Stanley, director of conservation for the Conservancy in Ohio.